A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: Duality, self-duality, and action reflection symmetry in classical mechanics

-For various values of the parameters entering the potential, and for various values of energy, the equation~\eqref{turn} may have up to six real roots, see Figure~\ref{F1}.
-We shall be interested in the following special cases:
+For various values of the parameters entering the potential, and for various values of energy, it may have up to six real roots.
+This is illustrated by Figure~\ref{F1} which also shows how the sign of $b$ changes the overall shape of the potential.